WhatsApp Group Integration

 Frameworks Used

-To bring Llama to life, I applied a variety of product management frameworks across the development journey.
-I started by identifying a clear customer pain point through interviews and mapped out the MVP using the MoSCoW method to prioritize features.
+To bring Llama to life, I started by identifying a clear customer pain point through interviews and mapped out the MVP using the MoSCoW method to prioritize features.
 I defined the value proposition and success metrics through OKRs and KPIs, tested key flows via user testing, and iterated based on real feedback.
-Finally, I wrapped the process with a go-to-market strategy informed by behavior insights and usage data.
+Finally, I wrapped the process with a go-to-market strategy.

 testing hypothesis